perolo/confluence-scripts/README.md

 # confluence-scripts
-Handy utilities for administration and maintennance of Confluence The use of properties files is to enable automation with CI tool without "logging" passwords.
+Handy utilities for administration and maintenance of Confluence The use of properties files is to enable automation with CI tool without "logging" passwords.

 ## Clone Group Permissions